 In her free time, Janelle enjoys yoga, hiking,volleyball, baseball and spending time with her son.

 Kimberley graduated from the University of Alberta in 2012 with a Bachelors in Kinesiology, and in 2015 with a Masters in Physical Therapy.

 Since graduating, Kimberley has been working in private practice treating a wide variety of musculoskeletal conditions, sport-related conditions, and working closely with surgeons to ensure optimal rehabilitation.
 She has also worked abroad as a Physiotherapist in Australia at a Sport clinic treating high-level Rugby athletes.
-To further her knowledge and skills as a physiotherapist, Kimberley has completed training in Orthopaedic Manual Therapy, Dry Needling, Neurokinetic Therapy, Mulligan mobilization techniques, and is certified in acupuncture with the Acupuncture Foundation of Canada.
+To further her knowledge and skills as a physiotherapist, Kimberley has completed training in Orthopaedic Manual Therapy, Gunn IMS, Neurokinetic Therapy, Mulligan mobilization techniques, and is certified in acupuncture with the Acupuncture Foundation of Canada.

 In her spare time, Kimberley enjoys running, hiking, skiing, and spending time with her husband and two kids.